inko-lang/inko/docs/source/references/contributing.md

 ### Feature requests

 Before creating an issue to request a new feature, make sure no issue already exists.
-Features use the label `feature`.
+Features use the type `Feature`.
 Similar to existing bug reports, please use the thumbs up Emoji if you'd like to see the feature implemented;
 instead of replying with comments such as "+1".